trcmzng/fancy-cli/README.md

 # fancy-cli
-This is a library for creating a function selection menu, or line selection in a command interface shell, controlled by the left/right, enter, esc keys
+This is a simple module for creating a function selection menu, or line selection in a command interface shell, controlled by the left/right, enter, esc keys

 ButtonsRow - row of buttons driven left to right enter (esc - exit)